-The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S) which owns the pre-commercial production White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite exploitation license.
+The Company has a minority interest (31.1%) in Lumina Sustainable Materials A/S ("Lumina"), previously Hudson Greenland A/S which owns the White Mountain anorthosite mine (the "White Mountain" or "Qaqortorsuaq" in Greenlandic) located on its Naajat anorthosite exploitation license.
 The exploitation license was granted for 30 years with a 20-year extension allowable.

-Hudson is focusing on being a leader in the production and development of green mineral products and technologies while protecting the environment and respecting the communities where it operates.
-The Company developed and brought into production the White Mountain anorthosite mine.
-The products that will be made from the White Mountain anorthosite will help reduce global CO2 levels and create more energy efficient products while producing less waste.
-The rare earth elements and niobium-tantalum deposits located on the Sarfartoq license are critical to the development of the green economy in reducing energy consumption and increasing efficiencies.
-The dramatic increase in demand for electric vehicles ("EV's") and sustainable energy (wind power and energy storage) has significantly increased the demand for REE's with an emphasis on permanent magnet motors in EV's and wind turbines.
+Hudson is focusing on being a leader in the exploration, development, and production of green mineral products and technologies from anorthosite while protecting the environment and respecting the communities where it operates.
+The Company developed and brought into production the White Mountain anorthosite mine and spent over eight years developing and marketing anorthosite products to support green initiatives.
+The products that will be made from anorthosite will help reduce global CO2 levels and create more energy efficient products while producing less waste.

 Hudson has developed excellent relationships and support from the communities where it operates and with the Government of Greenland.
-The Company was instrumental in implementing the Impact Benefit Agreements ("IBA") for Hudson Greenland with respect to the White Mountain mine.
+The Company was instrumental in implementing the Impact Benefit Agreements ("IBA") for Hudson Greenland A/S with respect to the White Mountain mine.
 The IBA provides financial support to educational and social programs to the communities surrounding the White Mountain mine in Greenland.